 A legacy fit for our RFL heroes

-Donations that flooded in from supporters of the Royal Free Charity during the pandemic have helped to refurbish five rooms at the Royal Free London Hospital in to improved spaces for ICU staff to take vital breaks during their gruelling shifts.
+Donations that flooded in from supporters of the Royal Free Charity during the pandemic have helped to refurbish five rooms at the Royal Free Hospital for ICU staff to take vital breaks during their gruelling shifts.

-ICU matron Sinead Hanton, spoke to her staff about what they felt they needed to help them perform better and then worked alongside the estates team at the trust to make it happen.
+Sinead Hanton, ICU matron, asked her staff what they felt they needed to help them perform better and then worked alongside the trust’s estates team and charity staff to make it happen.

 She said: â€śWe now have a really decent amount of space.
 Before we were so cramped that staff were eating their food on their laps on furniture that, putting it politely, had seen better days.
 Staffâ€™s jaws literally dropped when they came in because they were so amazed to see the difference.

 Alpa Patel, who led on the project for the charity, said: â€śWeâ€™ve spent a bit more time and money to make a real difference and provide a lasting legacy for staff.
 Weâ€™ve even included a panel of rainbow art in each room as a reminder of what everyone went through.â€ť

 Richard Scarth, interim chief executive of the charity, said: â€śAs part of our COVID-19 appeal these fantastic newly refurbished and additional facilities for the inspirational staff in ICU have been made possible.
 This is thanks to the generosity of the Royal Free Charityâ€™s donors and fundraisers during the peak of the coronavirus pandemic earlier this year.

 â€śHundreds upon hundreds of the charityâ€™s supporters, from across the communities served by RFL and beyond, donated thousands of pounds to support our frontline heroes.
 We understand how important staff wellbeing is to improving the patient experience and we are delighted to have been able to help in this way.â€ť